-If at any time CRCI determines that the basis for proceeding with a formal investigation no longer exists, CRCI may decline to proceed further.
-If the complaint presents other potential issues outside the purview of CRCI, CRCI may refer the matter to other appropriate offices.
+4. If at any time CRCI determines that the basis for proceeding with a formal investigation no longer exists, CRCI may decline to proceed further.
+If the complaint presents other potential issues outside the purview of CRCI, CRCI may refer the matter to other appropriate office.

-Proceeding with participation by the Reporting Party- After informing the Reporting Party of its investigation procedures and discussing options, if CRCI determines that further investigation is warranted, CRCI will request input from the Reporting Party on how they would like to proceed.
-During an investigation, CRCI will also request input from the Responding Party as to the appropriate resolution path.
+Proceeding with participation by the Reporting Party – After informing the Reporting Party of its investigation procedures and discussing options, if CRCI determines that further investigation is warranted, CRCI will request input from the Reporting Party on how they would like to proceed.
+During an investigation, CRCI will also request input from the Respondent as to the appropriate resolution path.